duncantl/RDAInfo/README.md

 In other words, this is an R prototype of something we might consider implementing in C, and specifically, adapting the code in serialize.c (and saveload.c) in the R source.
 It is not intended to be a production-level solution that will work best in all cases.
-We may well implement the most significant bottleneck in C, that is reading large character vectors.
+√ We did ~~may well~~ implement the most significant bottleneck in C, that is reading large character vectors.
+This nows makes the R implementation faster than load()'ing all the objects, at least for cases of a collection of large vectors.

-This grew out of something I am writing as a case study in "Hacking the R engine" with the hope of helping people learn to experiment with and contribute to the R source code.
+While I originally thought this table-of-contents functionality would be useful about 20 years ago, the current motivation grew from something I am writing as a case study in "Hacking the R engine" with the hope of helping people learn to experiment with and contribute to the R source code.